RohtoBlue/blackhole-filesystem/README.md

 ## Uploading to Google Drive and Google Photos (Unlimited Storage Workaround)

-Using a **Google Pixel (1st Edition)**, you can upload encrypted .mp4 files (up to 10GB each) to Google Drive and Google Photos without consuming your storage quota, effectively providing unlimited cloud storage in 10GB blocks.
+Using a **Google Pixel (1st Edition)**, you can upload encrypted .mp4 files (up to 10GB each) to Google Photos without consuming your storage quota, effectively providing unlimited cloud storage in 10GB blocks.
 Here's how:

 ### Requirements